MarciaBuienga/calculator-cientific/README.md

 Esse projeto está sob a licença MIT.

 ---
-Feito durante a minha jornada de aprendizagem.
+Feito durante a minha jornada de aprendizagem no desenvolvimento web.